We are Particle3D

 The P3D Business

-We use this innovative technology to provide revolutionary bone implants, and develop implants that are designed to deliver additives such as pharmaceuticals and growth factors with wide ranging benefits for patients.
+We use this innovative technology to develop revolutionary bone implants, including implants that are designed to deliver additives such as pharmaceuticals and growth factors with wide ranging benefits for patients.

 Our specific expertise within medical 3D printing is further used to provide a research product line and lifelike anatomic models for visualization and education.